rust-lang/rust/doc/tutorial.md

 Most languages that offer strong memory safety guarantees rely upon a garbage-collected heap to manage all of the objects.
 This approach is straightforward both in concept and in implementation, but has significant costs.
-Languages that take this approach tend to aggressively pursue ways to ameliorate allocation costs (think the Java Virtual Machine).
+Languages that follow this path tend to aggressively pursue ways to ameliorate allocation costs (think the Java Virtual Machine).
 Rust supports this strategy with _managed
 boxes_: memory allocated on the heap whose lifetime is managed